sciai-lab/tensor_frames/README.md

 ```

 Through the `TFMessagePassing` class the feature `x_j` is automatically transformed into the local frame of node i.
 The transformation behavior of the parameters which are parsed in the propagate function can be determined by the `params_dict`.
+Through this method every message passing layer, written using the PyG library, can be implemented as an equivariant layer in an efficient way.

 ## Installation